khguruge/svelte-color-progressbar/README.md

 ### Options

-sveltejs-progressbar support for these options
+svelte-color-progressbar support for these options

 | Option | Type | Default |
 | ------ | ------ |  ------ |